UniMath/agda-unimath/src/foundation/evaluation-functions.lagda.md

   ev-implicit-function f = f {a}
 ```

-### The evaluation function of implicit function, specified with an explicit type family
+### The evaluation function of implicit functions, specified with an explicit type family

 ```agda
 module _